deephdc/dogs_breed_det/README.md

     │
     ├── requirements-dev.txt   <- The requirements file for the development environment │
-    ├── requirements-test.txt  <- The requirements file for the test environment │
+    ├── test-requirements.txt  <- The requirements file for the test environment │
     ├── requirements.txt       <- The requirements file for reproducing the analysis environment, e.g.
     │                             generated with `pip freeze > requirements.txt`